Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 7. Give students multiple ways to speak

 Allowing students to use their voice to talk about assignments, present to the class, or present to the wider school community builds their presentation skills and helps them feel more involved in their school community.
-While some presentations might take place at the front of the classroom, others could take place in an online format or be written.
+While some presentations might take place at the front of the classroom, others could take place in an online format such as a video call or be written.
 By giving students many different ways to use their voices in the classroom, you ensure that communication is accessible to all.

 8. Ensure students can shape the school community